-- Applications that fall outside the technical parameters specified in Section I.C of the FOA, including but not limited to modular chemical process intensification technology development and demonstration that is primarily not focused on energy efficient or lifecycle energy manufacturing or is solely focused on technology development with no relevant application to energy intensive or energy related industries or clean energy/energy efficient product manufacturing. - 2.
-Applications that focus primarily on modular chemical process intensification demonstrations at industrial facilities without the research, development and demonstration of technology or sharing of pre-competitive knowledge as a resource in a public-private partnership. - 3.
-Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the law of thermodynamics). - 4.
-Applications that do not propose the establishment of a pre-competitive public-private consortium with partners from industry (including small and medium-sized firms).
+- Applications that fall outside the technical parameters specified in Section I.C of the FOA, including but not limited to technology development and demonstration that is primarily not focused on energy efficient or lifecycle energy manufacturing or is solely focused on technology development with no relevant application to energy intensive or energy related industries or clean energy/energy efficient product manufacturing. - 2.
+Applications that focus primarily on demonstrations at industrial facilities without the research, development and demonstration of technology or sharing of precompetitive knowledge as a resource in a public-private partnership. - 3.
+Applications for proposed technologies that are not based on sound scientific principles (e.g., violates the laws of thermodynamics). - 4.
+Applications that do not propose the establishment of a pre-competitive publicprivate consortium with partners from industry (including small and medium-sized firms).

-To facilitate the formation of new project teams for this FOA, a Teaming Partner List is available at https://eere-Exchange.energy.gov under FOA, DE-FOA-0001578.
+To facilitate the formation of new project teams for this FOA, a Teaming Partner List is available at https://eere-Exchange.energy.gov under FOA, DE-FOA-0001594.

-Any organization that would like to be included on this list should submit the information shown to the email address provided.
-The Teaming Partner List will be updated periodically, to reflect new Teaming Partners who have provided their information.
+Any organization that would like to be included on this list should submit the following information to CEMII-REMADE@ee.doe.gov:

-By submitting this information, you consent to the publication of the above-referenced information
+Organization Name, Contact Name, Contact Address, Contact Email, Contact Phone, Organization Type, Area of Technical Expertise, and Brief Description of Capabilities By submitting this information, you consent to the publication of the above-referenced information